Composition

 Documents

-List of ICAR sustainability traits
+Introduction to ICAR sustainability traits

 The traits have been selected and defined by a group of ICAR related experts.
-The group has made the choice not to come up with an ICAR sustainability index, but to let the user make a choice which traits to include in their own national sustainability index.
+The group has made the choice not to come up with an ICAR sustainability index, but to let the user make a choice which traits to include in their own sustainability index.
 A selection of traits can be used to create an index that fits the data available and the specific circumstances in your organization or your country.

-ICAR sustainability traits are selected in such a way that they cover the most important aspects of the performance of the herd regarding sustainability.
+ICAR sustainability traits were selected in such a way that they cover the most important aspects of the performance of the herd regarding sustainability.
 The traits have been defined in a way that they generally reflect a period of a year.
 So, they do reflect the performance of the herd during a longer period.

-The index contains several categories of traits:
+The list contains several categories of traits:

 - Feeding and production